 Due to this concern, many researchers have begun to investigate post-quantum cryptography (PQC) (also called quantum-resistant or quantum-safe cryptography).
 The goal of this research is to develop cryptographic algorithms that would be secure against both quantum and classical computers.
-These algorithms could serve as replacements for our current public-key cryptosystems in the event that large-scale quantum computers become a reality.
+These algorithms could serve as replacements for our current public-key cryptosystems to prepare for the eventuality that large-scale quantum computers become a reality.